Portrait of Nick Watton

 12.2024

-Whilst I had brushed up against TypeScript, I never really needed to apply it until I joined ClearSky Logic.
+Whilst I had brushed up against TypeScript, I never really needed to apply it until I joined ClearSky.
 I wanted more than a passing understanding based on code picking, so I enrolled in this course to underpin and grow my understanding.

 CSS, SVG, JS